jrbynum/AtlasUpdater/README.md

 ## Important Considerations
-On first launch of ARKUpdater, your servers should not be running (Or ARKUpdater will launch them again for you!)
+On first launch of AtlasUpdater, your servers should not be running (Or AtlasUpdater will launch them again for you!)
 ARKUpdater writes a PID file to the server directory for each server it is administering when it launches a server, so you can restart ARKUpdater without needing to restart your servers.

-This means that ARKUpdater needs to launch your servers to work.
+This means that AtlasUpdater needs to launch your servers to work.
 You can also edit this PID file with the ID of the process before launching as a fallback.

-ARKUpdater will respawn any servers that close while it is running if it does not expect them to close.
+AtlasUpdater will respawn any servers that close while it is running if it does not expect them to close.
 This means if you need to shut down a server, you need to stop ARKUpdater or it will relaunch the server for you.

 ## Configuration Options